daronphang/coding_resources/javascript/angular/directives.md

 ## Directives:
 Directives are elements that change the apperance or behavior of DOM element.
 Three types are Components, Structural and Attribute.
+They are markers on DOM element that tell Angular to attach a specified behavior to that element.

 ## Components:
 Directives with template.